masmix/serverless-api-cross-account-cicd/README.md

 # Reference Architecture: Cross Account AWS CodePipeline

-This reference architecture demonstrates how to push code hosted in [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository in Development Account, use [AWS CodeBuild](https://aws.amazon.com/codebuild/) to do application build, store the output artifacts in S3Bucket and deploy these artifacts to a Dev-Target AWS account, validate your deployment then approve the changes to be deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
-This orchestration of code movement from code checkin to deployment is securely handled by [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
+This reference architecture demonstrates:
+- how to push code hosted in [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository in Development Account
+- use [AWS CodeBuild](https://aws.amazon.com/codebuild/) to do application build
+- store the output artifacts in S3Bucket
+- deploy these artifacts to a Dev-Target AWS account
+- validate your deployment then approve the changes to be deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

+> This orchestration of code movement from code checkin to deployment is securely handled by [AWS CodePipeline](https://aws.amazon.com/codepipeline/)

 ## Introduction